Last Updated on January 26, 2026 by The Insurance Pros

 What Does Renters Insurance Cover in Michigan?

-- Damage to personal belongings inside a vehicle (not the car itself)
+- Some personal items stolen from your vehicle (not the vehicle itself)

 Two common coverage options: